 In these family suites, you will find 2 bathrooms, a kitchenette, a mini-fridge and microwave as standard amenities.

 Many of the standard rooms and family suites have been refurbished.
-The remodeling for the entire resort should be completely done later in 2020.
 Note these are not full remodels but a refresh (such as new flooring, USB ports, paint, and new mattresses) which is still very nice.

 The family suites are themed as Lion King, Finding Nemo, and Cars.
 The usual configuration is one queen bed, one queen Murphy bed, and a sofa bed.
 While that configuration sounds very good it comes at a high price tag.
 Even with 20% off (which happens every so often), these suites can cost more than booking 2 rooms at the other Value resorts.